Characterization of causal ancestral graphs for time series with latent confounders: Characterization of ts-DMAGs

 \subsection{Properties of ts-DMAGs}

-We here discuss several constraints that ts-DMAGs $\Mtaumax(\D)$ necessarily obey.
-These are such that a certain graphical property persists when the involved vertices are collectively shifted in time.
-The according definitions are:
+In this subsection, we discuss several properties that ts-DMAGs $\Mtaumax(\D)$ necessarily have.
+These properties are such that a certain graphical property persists when the involved vertices are shifted in time.
+We use the following definitions.